-GNMD 6044 General Medical Diagnosis IV
+GNMD 6044 General Medical Diagnosis IV (Didactic credits: 8)

-General Medical Diagnosis will be taught in a systems-based block format with integrated course content.
+General Medical Diagnosis will be taught in a systemsbased block format with integrated course content.
 Pathology will be aligned with instruction in clinical, physical, radiological, and laboratory diagnosis.
 This course will include gastrointestinal and neurological disorders.
 Naturopathic strategies for diagnosis will be included.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study inflammation, burns, hair and nail disorders, pruritus, skin ulcers, and skin rashes.